Who we are.

-Ma’iingan Development Inc., is KZA’s development corporation that has taken ownership since the completion of the grid.
-Ma’iingan Development Inc., controls the assets and and delivers the clean power to community homes and building throughout an existing distribution system.
+Ma’iingan Development Inc. is KZA’s development corporation that has taken ownership since the completion of the grid.
+Ma’iingan Development Inc. controls the assets and delivers clean power to community homes and building through an existing distribution system.
 The corporation will receive all revenues in the process.
-This is the first step for KZA towards a long term clean energy future.
+This is the first step for KZA towards a long-term clean energy future.

 Facts about Kiashke Zaaging Anishinaabek – Gull Bay First Nation

 - Gull Bay is located on the western shore of Lake Nipigon

 - KZA’s on-reserve population is about 300 people

 - The community is reliant on diesel generators to provide all its electricity due to its remoteness